 - A customer wants to place their order at 3am in the morning without having to wake you up?
 Thank God for your website.

-People sometimes say, “Oh my customers don’t know how to use a website!”
+People sometimes think they can’t increase online sales because, “My customers don’t know how to use a website!”

 Whilst we do advocate for a sufficient amount of hand-holding and education, do not underestimate your customers.
 They are busily shopping happily and comfortably on Amazon, Jumia and Kikuu.

 If they can shop there, they can shop on your site as well.

 So the question is…